Beyond Losses Reweighting: Empowering Multi-Task Learning via the Generalization Perspective

 As summarized in Table \ref{tab:mnist}, we can see that seeking flatter regions for all tasks can improve the performance of all the baselines across all three datasets.
-Especially, \textit{flat-based} methods achieve the highest score for each task and for the average, outperforming STL by $1.2\%$ on MultiFashion and MultiMNIST.
+Especially, {flat-based} methods achieve the highest score for each task and for the average, outperforming STL by $1.2\%$ on MultiFashion and MultiMNIST.
 We conjecture that the discrepancy between gradient update trajectories to classify digits from MNIST and fashion items from FashionMNIST has resulted in the fruitless performance of baselines, compared to STL on MultiFashion+MNIST.
 Even if there exists dissimilarity between tasks, our best obtained average accuracy when applying our method to CAGrad is just slightly lower than STL ($<0.4\%$) while employing a single model only.

-\textbf{CelebA.} Celeb \cite{liu2018large} is a face dataset which consists of 200K celebrity facial photos with 40 attributes.
-Similar to \cite{sener2018multi}, each attribute forms a binary classification problem, thus a 40-class multi-classification problem is constructed.

-Table \ref{tab:celeba} shows the average errors over 40 tasks of the methods with Uniform scaling and Uncertainty weighting \cite{kendall2018multi} being included to serve as comparative baselines.
-When the number of tasks is large, flat region seeking still consistently shows its advantages, and the lowest average accuracy error is achieved by F-CAGrad.
-Interestingly, when the optimizer is aware of flat minima, the gaps between PCGrad, IMTL and CAGrad, ($8.23$, $8.24$ vs $8.22$), are smaller than those using conventional ERM training, ($8.69$, $8.88$ and $8.52$).
-This might be due to the better aggregation of tasks' gradients, which means that the conflict between these gradients are likely to be reduced when the shared parameters approach the common flat region of all tasks.
+\textbf{CelebA.} CelebA \citep{liu2018large} is a face dataset with 200K images and 40 attributes, forming a 40-class multi-label classification problem.
+Table \ref{tab:celeba} presents the average errors over 40 tasks, with Linear Scalarization (LS) and Uncertainty Weighting (UW) (Kendall, Gal, and Cipolla 2018) as additional baselines.
+The best results in each pair and overall are highlighted in bold and $^*$, respectively.
+Even with a large number of tasks, flat region seeking consistently shows its advantages, with F-CAGrad achieving the lowest average error.
+Notably, when the optimizer considers flat minima, the performance gaps between PCGrad, IMTL, and CAGrad (8.23, 8.24 vs. 8.22) are smaller than those under conventional ERM training (8.69, 8.88, and 8.52).
+This suggests that better aggregation of task gradients, and thus reduced conflict, occurs when shared parameters approach a common flat region.